ajour/ajour/README.md

 # Install from package

-Pre-built packages for Windows and macOS will eventually be found on the [Releases](https://github.com/casperstorm/ajour/releases) page.
+Pre-built packages for Windows and macOS can be found on the [Releases](https://github.com/casperstorm/ajour/releases) page.

 # Install from source